Legalcomplex/Legalpioneer/README.md

 1. How often are updates planned for the dataset?
 Get in touch with Raymond Blyd.
 2. What jurisdiction does this dataset primarily cover, and are there plans to expand to other regions?
 Global
 3. What type of companies were excluded?
+Dead or acquired companies.
 SmartTech companies that leverage large language models to solve business and civic problems e.g. OpenAI.